FrankDonny/printf/README.md

 # Authors: Frank Donny and Kelvin Mwanzia
 This repository contains a C function that acts similar to the standard C printf function.
-This project required us to create our own _printf which is an equivalent to the normal standard printf.

 # Prototypes Used: